-Uganda's Kazinga Channel in Queen Elizabeth National Park (QENP) is a wildlife-lover's dream.
-A narrow stretch of water connecting Lake Edward and Lake George in Western Uganda, the Kazinga Channel is home to a wide variety of land-, air-, and water-based animals including hippos, elephants, crocodiles, buffalo, countless bird species and more.
-Our 9-day anniversary safari trip in Uganda with Matoke Tours included an afternoon boat cruise on the Kazinga Channel.
+A Kazinga Channel boat cruise in Uganda’s Queen Elizabeth National Park (QENP) is a wildlife-lover's dream and a must-do when you visit Uganda.
+While Uganda safaris are known for specializing in gorilla trekking and chimpanzee tracking, a narrow stretch of water connecting Lake Edward and Lake George in Western Uganda, the Kazinga Channel, is home to a wide variety of land-, air-, and water-based animals including hippos, elephants, crocodiles, buffalo, countless bird species and more.
+We spent 9 days on a Uganda safari with Matoke Tours included an afternoon cruise on the Kazinga Channel.

-A 2 Hour Tour of Uganda's Kazinga Channel
+A 2 Hour Boat Trip on Uganda's Kazinga Channel

 We stepped aboard the SIMBA, an open 2-level vessel.
 The boat was sturdy and we felt confident in its sea-worthiness.
 The ship was fully kitted out with life vests and we appreciated that safety was taken into consideration as part of the experience.

 For a quick summary of the wildlife that we encountered on our boat cruise, check out my video below.

 Normally game drives take place in a land based vehicle.
 However, aboard a boat is the best way to fully experience the Kazinga Channel.
 While enjoying our Kazinga Channel boat cruise, we saw hippos by the hundreds along the river bank!
 Hippos are absolutely fascinating animals.
 The Kazinga Channel features the largest concentration of hippos in Africa.
 In my opinion, the hippos really are the main tourist attaction at Kazinga Channel.